-The Bank continued to maintain a strong liquidity policy in line with local regulatory requirements and the HSBC Group, which together with a strong capital position, ensured that the Bank was able to effectively service its longstanding commitment to its customers as well as maintaining its competitive position in the domestic market.
-In the opinion of the Directors, other than the impacts of COVID-19, there were no significant changes in the state of affairs of the Company or the consolidated entity during the period under review.
+The Bank continued to maintain a strong liquidity policy in line with local regulatory requirements and the HSBC Group, which together with a strong capital position, ensured that the Bank was able to effectively service its long-standing commitment to its customers as well as maintaining its competitive position in the domestic market.
+In the opinion of the Directors, there were no significant changes in the state of affairs of the Company or the consolidated entity during the period under review.